Certa Bonum Certamen - Fight the Good Fight

 We strive for justice through building right relationships based on solidarity, service and respect for the dignity of every individual.

-Students travel by train (Shorncliffe station 500 metres), private buses (Hornibrook and Thompsons), private car, cycle and walk.
+Students travel by train (Shorncliffe station just 500 metres walk), private bus routes (Hornibrook and Thompsons), private car, cycle and walk.

 Students are encouraged to explore their potential and pursue excellence within the realm of the College's extensive sporting program which includes inter-school and intra-school competitions.
-There exists opportunities in which students of all ages, abilities and ambitions are able participate.
+Opportunities exist for students of all ages, abilities and ambitions to participate in a range of activities.

 Cultural expression is nurtured by St. Patrick's and valued as a critical component in the development of an individual.
-The young men of St. Patrick's are provided with a variety of cultural opportunities including performing arts, public speaking and chess.
+The young men of St. Patrick's are provided with a variety of cultural opportunities including performing arts, public speaking, theatresports, debating and chess.